-A long time ago, sometime between about 600 and 150 BC, the Celtic people travelled across the sea from western Europe and invaded Ireland.
-The land was lush, green and beautiful, a much desired location for a new home, but another people had already settled in Ireland, and had been there for thousands of years.
+A long time ago, sometime between about 600 and 150 BC, Celtic tribes journeyed across the sea from western Europe and invaded Ireland.
+The land was lush, fertile and beautiful, a much desired location for a new home, but it was not empty.
+Another race had already been settled in Ireland for thousands of years.
 The Tuatha Dé Danann were recorded in Irish mythology as being a race with supernatural powers and god-like abilities.
-Whoever these people were they left their mark on the landscape, building enormous burial chambers and temples, erecting massive standing boulders, and leaving behind exquisite, scrolling carvings in stone, a style that is still duplicated today in Celtic art.
+Whoever these people were they left their mark on the landscape, building enormous burial chambers and temples, erecting massive standing stones, and leaving behind exquisite, scrolling carvings, a style that is still duplicated today in Celtic art.

-When the Celts invaded there was a great war against the Tuatha Dé Danann with many terrible battles, but in the end, due to the greater numbers of the Celts, the Tuatha Dé Danann were forced to give up their land.
+When the Celts invaded they raged war against the Tuatha Dé Danann, and though the natives were god-like in nature, they were forced to yield to the Celts’ greater numbers.
 It is said that they retreated to live underground in what people today call Sidhe Hills or the Faerie Mounds.

 It was in one of these mounds that the story of the most famous Irish hero, Cuchulainn (Coo-hull-in), begins.

 During our visit to Ireland, Ashleigh and I went out of our way to visit the Neolithic site of Newgrange.
 Newgrange is a prehistoric monument, built about 3200 B.C. by a people we know almost nothing about.
 Before its excavation in the 1960s the people of Ireland always referred to Newgrange and many of the other burial chambers around Ireland as the Faerie Hills, believing them to be the homes of the faeries or the ancient Celtic gods.
 What a wonderful surprise it must have been to find massive tunnels and chambers made out of huge slabs of stone within the tree-covered mound!